 - Let this mixture sit for around 20 minutes, and then vacuum it up with your vacuum cleaner.

 If you are after an even deeper clean than this, then you can mix the baking soda and water together, and then wash your cushions in the washing machine (only do this if your fabric is washing machine safe).

 Alternatively, you can take the cushions to your local dry cleaner, who are experts in deep cleaning tricky upholstery (and usually have a guarantee that ensures that you will get your sofa coverings back in tip-top condition).

 Though more expensive, this is a great option if you have a pricey couch made out of an expensive, finicky, or specialist fabric, like cotton, corduroys, or any kind of delicate natural fabric, like silk or linen.

-Though they can be a little bit of a pain to clean, fabric couches add comfy, cozy-chic to your house.
-Knowing what your fabric can stand when it comes to cleaning methods is the first step of keeping your fabric couch as good as new.
+Though they can be a little bit of a pain to clean fabric couches add comfy, cozy-chic to your house.
+Knowing what your fabric can stand when it comes to cleaning methods is the first step in keeping your fabric couch as good as new.